-STAFF REPORT

-November 8, 2001
+January 24, 2002

 No. 01PL110 - Preliminary and Final Plat

-ITEM 29
+ITEM 3

 GENERAL INFORMATION:

 PETITIONER Fisk Land Surveying for Dakota Land Development

 REQUEST No. 01PL110 - Preliminary and Final Plat

 LEGAL DESCRIPTION Lots 1-7, Vista Lake Subdivision, Section 8, T1N, R7E,

 BHM, Rapid City, Pennington County, South Dakota

 PARCEL ACREAGE Approximately 12.50 acres

 LOCATION On Jackson Boulevard/Highway 44 west north of the

 Fish Hatchery

 EXISTING ZONING Park Forest District

 SURROUNDING ZONING

 North: Medium Density Residential District

 South: Flood Hazard District

 East: Flood Hazard District

 West: Park Forest District

 PUBLIC UTILITIES To be extended

+DATE OF APPLICATION 10/12/2001

 REPORT BY Vicki L. Fisher

 RECOMMENDATION:

-Staff recommends that the Preliminary and Final Plat be continued to the January 10, 2002 Planning Commission meeting at the applicant's request.
+Staff recommends that the Preliminary and Final Plat be continued to the February 7, 2002 Planning Commission meeting to allow the applicant to submit additional information.
 GENERAL COMMENTS:

+This item has been continued twice since the November 8, 2001 Planning Commission meeting.
+This Staff Report has been revised as of January 15, 2002.
+All revised or added text is shown in bold text.
 The applicant has submitted a Preliminary and Final Plat proposing to subdivide a 22.2 acre unplatted parcel and to replat a four acre lot to create a seven lot residential development, leaving a 3.445 acre unplatted balance.
 The proposed development will be known as Vista Lake Subdivision.
 Currently, an unoccupied building is located on proposed Lot 1.
 At one time the building was the site of the Johnson Siding Volunteer Fire Department.
 The applicant has also submitted a Subdivision Regulations Variance request to waive the requirement for sidewalks and street light conduit.
 (See companion item #01SV030.)
 On July 16, 2001, the City Council approved a Preliminary and Final Plat to subdivide a four acre portion of the subject property into one lot.
-As previously indicated, the applicant is now proposing to replat the four acre lot as a part of the proposed Vista Lake Subdivision.
+As previously indicated, the applicant is ITEM 3 now proposing to replat the four acre lot as a part of the proposed Vista Lake Subdivision.
 STAFF REVIEW: